Cindy and Barrett with RV in Montrose

 You might think living in such a small space with a significant other would be tough, but I actually think we’ve handled it quite well.

-Don’t get me wrong, many situations can turn a pleasant day sour in RV life.
+Don’t get me wrong, many situations can sour a pleasant day in RV life.

-If you think that life on the road is all about relaxing in a deck chair and enjoying your surroundings, then I have news for you.
-You will inevitably find some situations where things go from good to bad quickly.
+If you think life on the road is all about relaxing in a deck chair and enjoying your surroundings, then I have news for you.
+You will inevitably encounter situations where things go from good to bad quickly.

 Converters fail, welds holding axles break, and trucks break down.
 Many mechanical disruptions come with living full-time in an RV.
 Still, we’ve found it’s a fair tradeoff when you also think about all the good things associated with this lifestyle, such as seeing so many new places and meeting people from different walks of life than we’re used to in our day-to-day lives.